ezEngine/docs-src/pages/docs/sound/fmod-listener-component.md

 If you build a multi-player game, you should be careful to only instantiate a single listener component for the local player, and don't accidentally duplicate the listeners from remote players.

-However, Fmod also supports multiple listeners locally, in case you want to do split screen multi-player on the same machine.
+However, FMOD also supports multiple listeners locally, in case you want to do split screen multi-player on the same machine.
 This is automatically enabled if multiple listeners are in the scene, with non-zero `ListenerIndex`.
-In multi-listener mode Fmod will deactivate many spatial audio effects and try to render the audio in the most sensible way.
-For details refer to the Fmod documentation.
+In multi-listener mode FMOD will deactivate many spatial audio effects and try to render the audio in the most sensible way.
+For details refer to the FMOD documentation.

 ## Component Properties